swiftlang/swift-package-collection-generator/README.md

-# Swift Package Feed Generator
+# Swift Packages Feed Generator

 A **package feed** is a curated list of packages and associated metadata which makes it easier to discover an existing package for a particular use case.
 SwiftPM will allow users